Garrett Hartley

-Garrett Hartley (born May 16, 1986) is an American football placekicker who is a free agent.
-He was signed by the Denver Broncos as an undrafted free agent in 2008.
+Garrett Hartley (born May 16, 1986) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the Oklahoma Sooners and was signed by the Denver Broncos as an undrafted free agent in 2008.
 Later that year he became the placekicker for the New Orleans Saints, for whom he set an NFL record (now surpassed) for most consecutive successful field goals to start a career, and then became the first kicker in NFL history to convert three field goals of more than 40 yards in the Super Bowl.
-His Saints won Super Bowl XLIV, beating the Indianapolis Colts.
-He played college football at Oklahoma.
+The Saints won Super Bowl XLIV, beating the Indianapolis Colts.

-Hartley has also played for the Cleveland Browns and Pittsburgh Steelers.
+Hartley also played in the NFL for the Cleveland Browns and Pittsburgh Steelers.

-Early years
+Early life

 Hartley prepped at Carroll High School in Southlake, Texas, where he was coached by former North Texas coach Todd Dodge.
-He set a state record with 90 PAT's in 2002 (surpassed by Carroll Dragon, Kevin Ortega, in 2004 and then another Carroll Dragon, Cade Foster, in 2009).
-Coming out of Carroll, Hartley was rated as the 2nd best placekicker in the country, by Rivals.com.
+He set a state record with 90 extra points in 2002 (surpassed by Carroll Dragon, Kevin Ortega, in 2004 and then another Carroll Dragon, Cade Foster, in 2009).
+Coming out of Carroll, Hartley was rated as a three-star prospect and the second-best placekicker in the country by Rivals.com.

 College career

-Hartley began his college career at Oklahoma in 2004.
-He spent most of his first season redshirted, but after inconsistent play from Trey Dicarlo, head coach Bob Stoops decided to pull Hartley's redshirt and start him.
-He only played in three games during his abbreviated first season and finished 1-for-1 on field goals and 12-for-12 on extra points with his only field goal coming in the 2005 BCS National Championship Game.
+Hartley began his college career at Oklahoma University in 2004.
+He spent most of his first season redshirted, but after inconsistent play from Trey Dicarlo, Sooners head coach Bob Stoops decided to pull Hartley's redshirt and start him.
+He only played in three games during his abbreviated first season and finished 1-for-1 on field goals and 12-for-12 on extra points with his only field goal coming in the 2005 BCS National Championship Game against USC.
 Hartley struggled during his sophomore year, missing eight of his 22 field goal attempts despite making two field goals from beyond 50 yards.
 He went 37 of 38 in extra points attempts.

 Hartley broke out during his junior season going 19-for-20 in field goals and 49-for-50 in extra points.
 Hartley's .950 field goal percentage was among the highest during the season and earned him a nomination for the Lou Groza Award which goes to the nation's best placekicker.
 Hartley's only miss of the season came during a controversial loss to Oregon when a 44-yard kick was blocked after Hartley had already successfully made four field goals.
 Hartley's senior season did not quite match the level of performance of the year before.
 He finished going 13-for-15 in field goals and 71-for-77 in extra points.